rayveng1/codepath-flix/README.md

 Describe any challenges encountered while building the app.

 Challenges included understanding the some of the code that was written for the sake of the project.
 I understand that this is just an initial look at Swift but it's nice to know that there's still so much to learn.
 I had some issues getting some of the IBOutlets to work properly but I was able to figure it out.
+Also I can't seem to get the gif to display on my readme :( The file size of the gif is only 2.77 MB and seems to work on HackMD.